 While reviewing the Summary of Net Position, it must be compared to the prior year's Summary to see the changes in the various classifications (see Table A).
-The largest asset change was Cash and Cash Equivalents which increased about \$800,000.
+The largest asset change was Cash and Cash Equivalents which decreased about \$850,000.
 In May 2022, there was a Lucky for Life second-tier winner.
 The Multi-State Lottery Association (MUSL) sent the Lottery the cash option amount of \$390,000 prior to the winner claiming the prize in late June.
-The Lottery had to make an electronic payment to the player and so at year-end, the cash was still in the account.
+We had to make an electronic payment to the player and so at the beginning of this year, we still had the cash in our account.
 The actual transfer took place in July.
-The remainder of the difference can be attributed to the increase in Accounts Payable, which was about \$380,000, that allowed for more cash to be held at the end of the year.
+The remainder of the difference can be attributed to our increase in Accounts Receivable which was higher due to holding six days of receivables as opposed to five last year.
+As we had higher receivables, that meant more cash had not been collected at the end of the year.
+The reduction in Reserves on Deposit Noncurrent was due to the prize reserve rebalancing by MUSL which reallocated funds from the Noncurrent classification to Reserves on Deposit Current.